gkonto/openmp/src/linked_list_traversal/README.md

 # Linked List Traversal

 Each folder contains a variation of Linked List Traversal example.
+During the traversal, each node applies fibonacci(33) calculation.
 To run tests and compare their output, follow the instructions below:

 0. Compile all variations by executing [./setup.py](./setup.py) script.